Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Experiments

 \subsection{A simple example with stability paths}

-We begin this section by illustrating our method with $K$-means and uniform $\varepsilon$-AP on the example data set discussed previously (see Figure~\ref{fig:stab-example}).
+We begin by illustrating our method with $K$-means and uniform $\varepsilon$-AP on the example discussed previously (see Figure~\ref{fig:stab-example}).
 Figure~\ref{fig:stab-paths} displays between-cluster stability, within-cluster stability and Stadion as a function of the noise strength $\varepsilon$.
 For reasonable amounts of noise, the solutions $K=1$, $K=2$ and $K=3$ are all perfectly stable, showing the insufficiency of between-cluster stability alone to indicate whenever $K$ is too small.
 The solutions for $K \geq 4$ cut through the clusters and are thus unstable due to jittering.
 However, the solutions for $K=1$ and $K=2$ both have high within-cluster stability, caused by the presence of sub-clusters, which is not the case for $K \geq 3$.
 By computing a difference, our criterion Stadion combines this information and is able to indicate the correct number of clusters ($K=3$) by selecting the Stadion path with the highest maximum or mean value.
 Through its formulation, Stadion is acting as a \emph{stability trade-off}.
 The stability paths also give additional insights about the data structure.
 For example, we can read from the between-cluster stability path how the clusters successively merge together as $\varepsilon$ increases.
-Supplementary examples are provided in Appendix~\ref{appendix:examples}.
-Finally, the last graph (called stability trade-off plot) represents Stadion-mean for different values of the parameter $K$.
+Finally, the last graph (called stability trade-off plot) represents Stadion-mean for different values of $K$.